 studio craft, performance, mix, etc., and in that capacity is not given a songwriting credit.
 He is a

 songwriter, however, and at the member’s request he can participate in the writing of the song,

 which would entitle Mike to a co-writing credit.
 Members are encouraged to workshop songs

 intended for the album project at a Songwriters Circle meeting.

 – All vocal and instrumental tracks must be recorded at Electric Eye.
 Pre-programmed beats and prerecorded music are not permitted.
 All mixing and mastering is done at Electric Eye.
 No recording of any kind is done outside of Electric Eye.
 This helps to maintain the character of the project as a songwriter-driven and studio-recorded album.
-It insures artistic continuity, enhances the project’s educational mission and provides financial incentive for Electric Eye’s continuing participation.
+It ensures artistic continuity, enhances the project’s educational mission and provides financial incentive for Electric Eye’s continuing participation.
 It is routine for Mike and/or session musicians to perform on some tracks with the participant’s consent.
-Mike may recruit and schedule session players at the participant’s request, but the financial arrangement is strictly between the participant and the session player.
+Mike may recruit and schedule session players at the participant’s request, but session musician payment, if any, is between the participant and the session player.

 – One cancellation of a scheduled recording session is acceptable.
 Seventy-two hour notice

 must be given for additional cancellations or the participant will be charged a $40 fee payable to

 – In the weeks prior to the recording deadline, Electric Eye might not have time to accommodate

 sessions for unfinished projects.
 Songs that are not finished by the recording deadline will not